tresmarck/corex-math/README.md

 If you are not using Conan and CMake, you can still use `corex-math`.
-You just have to make sure that you set `/path/to/corex-math/src/` as an include directory, and include the `corex-math` sources in the compilation.
+You just have to make sure that you set `/path/to/corex-math/src/` as an include directory, include the `corex-math` sources in the compilation, and make sure it has access to EASTL headers and definitions.
 You can also create a custom compilation target just for `corex-math`.
 The steps to do this highly depends on your build system.

 ## Notes
 At the moment, `corex-math` is guaranteed to work in an x86-64 Ubuntu